What is shyness?

 “I’m shy”.
 Letting other people know that you are shy can sometimes make the situation more comfortable.
 People are generally understanding, caring and patient, so they will help support you.

 Reward yourself.
 It’s extremely helpful to tell yourself that you did really well after you’ve been in an uncomfortable situation.
-It is also important to remember that sometimes things can go wrong and that you should look at the things that did go well, like the fact that you tried.
+It is also important to remember that sometimes things can go wrong, and instead of focusing on what didn’t go right, try shifting your focus to see the things that DID go well, like the fact that you put yourself out there and tried.